AntoineHX/smart_augmentation/README.md

 'Posterize' | 4 | 8
 'Solarize' | 1 | 256

-Those parameters needs to be float value to allow differentiable transformations and can be configured in JSON files format (see config folder).
+Those parameters needs to be float value to allow differentiable transformations and can be configured in JSON files format (see 'config' folder).

+It is recommended to use the 'invScale_wide_tf_config.json' config.

 There's also other transformations available in 'transformations.py' but they're mostly intended to test purposes and not recommended in general.